-- compute limits and derivatives and investigate functions - understand definitions (give positive and negative examples) and theorems (explain their meaning, necessity of the assumptions, apply them in particular situations)
+- compute limits and derivatives and investigate functions - understand definitions (give positive and negative examples) and theorems (explain their meaning, neccessity of the assumptions, apply them in particular situations)

-- Preparation for other courses Statistics, Microeconomics, . . . - Training of logical thinking and mathematical exactness

-- compute limits and derivatives and investigate functions - understand definitions (give positive and negative examples) and theorems (explain their meaning, necessity of the assumptions, apply them in particular situations) - perform mathematical proofs, give mathematically exact arguments, write mathematical formulae, use quantifiers
+- Preparation for other courses Statistics, Microeconomics, . . . - Training of logical thinking and mathematical exactness At the end of the course students should be able to - compute limits and derivatives and investigate functions - understand definitions (give positive and negative examples) and theorems (explain their meaning, necessity of the assumptions, apply them in particular situations) - perform mathematical proofs, give mathematically exact arguments, write mathematical formulae, use quantifiers